 Cryptocurrencies are not without their pitfalls and you will need to be careful when handling your digital currency, to avoid losing everything you own.

-Before jumping into cryptocurrencies, do your research.
-No one guide will ever be able to cover everything you need to know about all cryptocurrencies.
-There are too many to cover in one document and each cryptocoin brings its own pros and cons.
+Before jumping into cryptocurrency, do your research.
+No one guide will ever be able to cover everything you need to know about all cryptocurrencies and you’ll always be able to find two sides to any argument.
 Additionally, you will need to understand how exchanges and wallets work.
-So before you do anything, make sure you read as many guides as you can, find reviews, and try everything out with small, disposable amounts of money.

 - Before you send cryptocoins to someone, always double check their wallet address.

 - Never hand over products or services before the transaction on the blockchain is verified.
 This might take up to ten minutes on some blockchains.

 - Always keep the computer on which your wallet is installed safe and clean from viruses and malware.

 - Never lose your wallet password.
 You might not be able to get it back and every cryptocoin you own will be lost.

 Bitcoin and cryptocurrencies in general often suffer from sudden dips in value.
 Whenever purchasing cryptocoins – or investing in them – always be aware that the value of your holdings can fall.
 For example, if you buy $1,000 worth of bitcoin one day at $5,871.92/BTC and the price falls to $5,770.54 the next day, your 0.170302 BTC will be worth $982.73 instead of the original $1,000 you paid for it.

 Of course this could work in your favor if it goes the other way round instead.
 However, always be aware that the cryptocurrency market is extremely volatile and past performance is not indicative of future performance.